 Over 500 children and 300 adults living in Story County with special needs will benefit from the new Ames Miracle League Field and all-inclusive playground at Inis Grove Park.
 The core project purpose is:

-- Helping to facilitate a community vision that encourages inclusive play and social equity.
+- Facilitating a community vision that encourages inclusive play and social equity.

 - Developing a plan with strategies and tactics for addressing community concerns and site challenges.